openhab/openhab-addons/bundles/org.openhab.binding.robonect/README.md

 | timezone       | no        | the timezone as configured in Robonect on the robot (default: Europe/Berlin)                      |

-An example things configuration might look like
+An example things configuration might look like:

 ```java
 Thing robonect:mower:automower "Mower" @ "Garden" [ host="192.168.2.1", pollInterval="5", user="gardener", password = "cutter"]